neuralmagic/sparseml/integrations/dbolya-yolact/recipes/yolact.pruned.md

 Using the given training script from the `yolact` directory the following command can be used to launch this recipe.
 Adjust the script command for your GPU device setup.

-YOLACT supports DDP.
+YOLACT supports DataParallel.
 Currently, this repo only supports YOLACT models with a DarkNet53 backbone.

 *script command:*